bk/wmk-admin/readme.md

 - `preview_css`: CSS source (not URL) to use for the *Quick preview* function on the Edit page.

+- `img_to_editor_template` and `attachment_to_editor_template`: Content for
+  javascript string templates for adding images or links to attachments into markdown text when clicking on the appropriate links in the file list below the editor.
+The string `{src}` indicates the placement of the image src or link href value.

 All settings except `password` are optional.

 ## TODO